- Camping Uses for Dental Floss

 When it comes to tent camping, you can never be too careful.
 What do I mean by that?
 Well, I have two stories to bring my point to light.

 This first story has to do with my grandmother and the fair.
 You see the fair had several tents and tarps set up for food and shelter for the animals.
 As my grandmother was walking through the fair, she was not aware of the ropes coming off the tents and into the stakes in the ground.
 Frankly, this is really puzzling to me since she was an avid camper.
 Well, as she was walking, she tripped over one of the tent stakes.
 Or, I should say her body went over the stake but her foot got caught in the ropes and remained on the ground.
-As a result, she developed a stress fracture in her ankle.
+As a result, she developed a stress fracture in her ankle, and had to wear an ankle brace amazon.
 All of this could have been prevented using the tip below.

 The easiest way of keeping people from tripping over ropes and stakes is to make them visible.
 I like to first paint my tent stakes with glow in the dark paint.
 While this would not have helped my grandmother, it would have made them visible during nighttime activities at the fair.
 The second thing I like to do is to cover them with something brightly colored.
 When my grandmother went to the fair, the only choice was to use brightly colored ropes.
 Today, we can use that technique or simply cut pool noodles lengthwise and slip them over the ropes.
 This makes them easily seen and provides a cushion for anyone that walks into the ropes.